danielamadori/IEEE_CAI/README.md

 ./run.sh
 ```

-This will build the Docker image and start a container with Redis on `localhost:6379`.
+This will build the Docker image and start a container with Redis on `localhost:6379` and run the code within jupyter on `localhost:8888`.

 **Available Commands:**